LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part1/studio.rst.txt

 A database fills the role of the model in an MVC structure.

-In this studio, you will use *MySQLWorkbench* to practice writing SQL queries to retrieve or modify information stored in an established database.
+In this studio, you will use space in *MySQLWorkbench* to practice writing SQL queries to retrieve or modify information stored in an established database.
 You will also explore the parallels between Java objects and database tables.

 Walkthrough
 ------------